vsr83/SGP4/README.md

 For 1000-minute propagation of the entire [CelesTrak](https://celestrak.com/NORAD/elements/) catalogue, the position has an maximum and average errors of 1.3 meters and 0.27 mm, respectively w.r.t. the reference implementation.
 Quick testing suggests that the implementation is about 30% slower than [satellite.js](https://github.com/shashwatak/satellite-js).

+However, for visualization purposes, the implementation provides an option to compute the SGP4/SDP4 solution only when the new the requested time stamp differs from the previous one by given number of seconds.
+For time stamps closer to the previous full solution, the satellite position is estimated using the previous solved velocity.
+In visualizations involving thousands of satellites the difference to full solution every frame is not visible when performing full solution only every 10 seconds.
+The minimum number of seconds between SGP4/SDP4 solutions is given as the last parameter to the propagation methods.
+The value 0 always leads to SGP4/SDP4 solution being performed.

 See dist/simple_test.html and the code below for an example:
 ```
 try {